-Planning in RL is typically carried out with value-based algorithms due to its seamless integration with the Bellman operator, leaving aside the popular class of PG methods.
-In this work, we introduced for the first time a differentiable parametric policy that combines tree expansion with PG.
-We prove that SoftTreeMax is essentially an exponential variance reduction technique and provide novel insight on how to choose the expansion policy to minimize the gradient variance.
-It is an open question whether optimal variance reduction corresponds to the appealing regret properties tackled by UCT (Kocsis and Szepesvári, 2006).
+In this work, we introduced for the first time a differentiable parametric policy that combines TS with PG.
+We proved that SoftTreeMax is essentially a variance reduction technique and explained how to choose the expansion policy to minimize the gradient variance.
+It is an open question whether optimal variance reduction corresponds to the appealing regret properties the were put forward by UCT [Kocsis and Szepesvári, 2006].
 We believe that this can be answered by analyzing the convergence rate of SoftTreeMax, relying on the bias and variance results we obtained here.